i30817/libretrofuzz/README.rst

 Besides those differences, if no retroarch.cfg is provided, both programs try to use the default retroarch.cfg.

-The option --delay-image depends on `viu <https://github.com/atanunq/viu>`_ to display images on the console, otherwise it uses the system image viewer and loses console focus.
-Viu works better on a `sixel <https://en.wikipedia.org/wiki/Sixel>`_ compatatible shell.
+The option --skipi depends on `chafa <https://github.com/hpjansson/chafa>`_ to display images on the console, otherwise it uses the system image viewer and loses console focus.
+Chafa works better with a recent release and on a `sixel <https://en.wikipedia.org/wiki/Sixel>`_ or `kitty <https://sw.kovidgoyal.net/kitty/graphics-protocol/>`_ compatible shell.

 Example:
  ``libretro-fuzz --no-subtitle --before '_'``